Town Council — May 4, 2026

 Topics discussed

-A public hearing regarding a proposed 20 mph seasonal speed limit on portions of River Street, Fort Point Road, and Regatta Road to protect pedestrians during summer months.
+A public hearing regarding a proposed 20 mph seasonal safety zone on a portion of River Street to protect pedestrians near the beach.

 Controversy & dissent